 These factors mean potencies can range wildly between manufacturers, batches, and even individual bags.

 Real weed, on the other hand, has well-established potency ranges for the various strains and preparations available.
 Particularly if you’re purchasing your product from a dispensary or other retail location, you can be certain of what you’re getting and how strong it will be.

 It’s common knowledge both among marijuana enthusiasts and honest health professionals that weed has positive health and therapeutic impacts, particularly when it’s eaten or vaped, as opposed to smoked.

 The same can’t be said for synthetic cannabis, which carries the risk for frequent users.

 Synthetic cannabinoids act directly with cannabinoid CB1 and CB2 receptors like THC does in marijuana, but they have different chemical structures and greater toxicity.

-While research around the implications of synthetic cannabinoid use is still in its infancy, some studies suggest synthetic cannabis has been shown to negatively impact psychological states (i.e. mood, psychosis), and physiological functions such as urinary and gastrointestinal functions, as well as the cardiovascular system with links to arrhythmias, stroke, and sudden cardiac death.
+While research around the implications of synthetic cannabinoid use is still in its infancy, some studies suggest synthetic cannabis has been shown to negatively impact psychological states (i.e. mood, psychosis), and physiological functions such as urinary and gastrointestinal functions, as well as a cardiovascular system with links to arrhythmias, stroke, and sudden cardiac death.
 Other studies show synthetic weed contributing to stroke in healthy, young adults.